-A DSW is more practice-focused and is ideal for students who want a higher clinical degree and to provide advanced clinical services to clients.
-Furthermore, this academic qualification provides a strong knowledge base for social workers who assume leadership roles in guiding mental health and social service programs.
+A DSW is more micro-level or practice-focused.
+It is ideal for students who want a higher clinical degree and to provide advanced clinical services to clients.
+This academic qualification also provides a strong knowledge base for mezzo-level social workers who assume leadership roles in guiding mental health and social service programs.

 A Ph.D. is focused more on developing you as a researcher.
-This degree is for social workers who would like to progress their careers in academia or research settings where they will conduct research that guides social programs.
+This degree is for social workers with a macro focus who would like to progress their careers in academia or research settings where they will conduct research that guides social programs.

 Either type of doctoral degree in social work prepares graduates to hold advanced positions in the clinical and research fields.

 Is it worth getting a doctorate in social work?